Nyumat/nyumat.github.io/README.md

 > Hmm.
 When I  start college this fall, maybe I should come in with some advanced programming knowledge so that I could focus my efforts on learning Data Structs and Algos for those prestigous FAANG internships.

-The irony is that *(I literally now exclusively build Native iOS apps, lol.)*
+Although... *I slowly realized how much more I enjoy Native iOS Development*

+# Alright enough rambling, now to the fun stuff.
-# The Development Process...
+## The Development Process...

 Let's face it TEKN isn't the most perfect thing in the world.
 It's Simple.
 But as a wise man once said: